timbabs1/SmartHomeBackendPublic/ReadMe.md

     - Target temperature, current temperature, day/night setting and room.
     - Light on or off information.
     - All data stored in mysql is pushed to the front end every 10 seconds.
+    - Alarm data as per the backend data structure file in teams

 To Note: